close icon

 • Reliability of supply relationships

-Changes in the market are giving consumers better choice in how and where they spend.
-Major strategic and financial buyers are on the lookout for unique businesses to acquire, thanks to the growing market dominance of large supermarket chains and premium brands.
+Factors such as increasing health awareness, unpredictable input prices and fluctuations in disposable household incomes have significantly influenced the industry’s operations in recent years.
+Major strategic and financial buyers are on the lookout for unique businesses to acquire, thanks to the health and premiumisation trends and the growing market dominance of large supermarket chains and premium brands.

 Waste and Industrial